sphinx-labs/sphinx/docs/ci-foundry-proposals.md

 ```

 ## 5. Create the dry run workflow

-We'll first create a workflow that runs the `propose` command with the `--dry-run` flag whenever a PR is opened and updated.
-Proposing with the dry run flag just checks that the proposal process will complete successfuly.
-So this check helps prevent you from accidentally merging a change where the deployment might fail during the proposal step.
+This workflow run the `propose` command with the `--dry-run` flag to simulate a proposal without actually submitting it.

-Copy and paste the following into your `sphinx.dry-run.yml` file:
+Copy and paste the following template into your `sphinx.dry-run.yml` file:

 ```
 name: Sphinx Dry Run